gauge-sh/tach/docs/usage/caching.md

 The computation cache exists within the `.tach` directory in your project root.
 The directory is managed by Tach, and your cached results are stored on-disk on each machine where tasks are run.

 We are currently working on a _remote cache_ backend, which will allow multiple developers and CI environments to share a centralized cache to maximize the hit rate.
-If you are interested in this functionality, reach out on [Discord](https://discord.gg/a58vW8dnmw), through a [GitHub issue](https://github.com/gauge-sh/tach/issues), or via email: [evan@gauge.sh](mailto://evan@gauge.sh); [caelean@gauge.sh](mailto://caelean@gauge.sh)!
+If you are interested in this functionality, reach out through a [GitHub issue](https://github.com/gauge-sh/tach/issues) or via email: [evan@gauge.sh](mailto://evan@gauge.sh); [caelean@gauge.sh](mailto://caelean@gauge.sh)!

 ## Disabling the cache

-The computation cache is enabled by default for commands such as [tach test](usage.md#tach-test).
+The computation cache is enabled by default for commands such as [tach test](commands.md#tach-test).
 It can be disabled using `--disable-cache`.
 This will prevent all access to the cache and run the underlying command unconditionally.